iag-geo/concord/README.md

 3. Edit the schema name & table owner in `02_join_pc_and_lga_data.sql` as required
 4. Run the script

-Below is the [sample PostgreSQL script](/postgres-scripts/example-usage/02_join_pc_and_lga_data.sql) for the abovementioned Covid 19 example - merging postcode & LGA data:

 ```sql
 WITH from_bdy AS (
     SELECT con.to_id,